 - Flower Festival – Beautiful to see if you’re already in the area.
 First weekend after May 1.

 City Park – It’s not in the Piazza, but just down the street on the way toward Florence.
 Travel down the main road (SR222) and turn left just past the Esso gas station onto Via Linao Fasettacci.
 You’ll find a leafy park with swings, benches, a sandbox, and other play equipment.
-The local kids quickly took Noah under their wings – he’s the little guy on the right.
+The local kids quickly took Noah under his wing – he’s the little guy on the right.

 Wine Tours and Accommodations:

 - Wine tour & lunch at Castello di Verrazzano – This is one big, beautiful estate.
 Both the wine and food are worth the trip.
 (Book the tour here.)

 - Wine tour at Castello di Gabbiano – Another large and well known castle and estate, with a good wine tour and lovely guestrooms, which you can book here.